-Since January, 2016, we have been very fortunate to have a native Spanish teacher working with us at the school.
+Since January 2016, we have been very fortunate to have a native Spanish teacher working with us at the school.
 The language plays an important part in the life of the school, often linking in with the Creative Curriculum topics.
-We have different events and celebrations throughout the academic year by celebrating European Day of Languages in ???. where, as in recent years, the Year 4 children ran a very successful Spanish café to which parents and carers were invited.
-Here they served traditional tapas such as bocadillos, te, madalenas y bebidas.
+We have different events and celebrations throughout the academic year.
+We start with Year 4 children running a very successful Spanish café to which parents and carers are invited – the children serve traditional tapas such as bocadillos, te and madalenas y bebidas.
 Our Harvest, Christmas and Easter services have a Spanish influence with Spanish songs and prayers.
 All of this ensures that from Reception to Year 6, Spanish becomes an integral part of life at Chiddingstone School.